Transforma logo

 This subsection explains how sometimes, tracking devices send false alarms resulting in avoidable physician visits, wastage of time, and overutilisation of healthcare infrastructures.

-Smartwatches the biggest challenge to the market
+Smartwatches are the biggest challenge to the market

 This subsection talks about smartwatches, which pose the toughest challenge for the dedicated fitness tracker market.
-It explains how features of smart watches like larger displays and better user interfaces can unsettle and diminish the scope of the fitness tracker market.
-It also talks about some of the popular providers of fitness tracking devices including Garmin, Fitbit, and Amazfit.
+It explains how features of smart watches like larger displays and better user interfaces, can unsettle and diminish the scope of the fitness tracker market.
+It also talks about some of the popular providers of fitness tracking devices, including Garmin, Fitbit, and Amazfit.

 Connected Scales